shadowc/jsfusion/README.md

 to the main element of a component.

-Props can be passed to Children components props and its values will be synced when any of the Components in the chain changes this value either from JavaScript or from the DOM by changing the value of the attribute.
+Props can be passed to Children components props and its values will be synced downwards when any of the Components in the chain changes this value either from JavaScript or from the DOM by changing the value of the attribute.

 In addition to this, props can bind to different behavior, using the `data-bind` attribute to extend the functionality of your components with little coding in the way.

-To have props, first you need to define your component's propTypes object.
+To have props, first you need to define your component's `propTypes` object.
 You will only be able to assign props that are defined by this interface.
-You do so by overriding the `setPropTypes` function in your Component class.
+You do so by overriding the `setPropTypes` function in your Component class and use it for returning your `propTypes` object.

 #### JavaScript